bchan-4/HIFI-MRF-Parallelization/README.md

 - `plotIFTriangles.m`
 - `CompareIFs.m`

-`CompSCC.m` calculates the stratum-adjusted correlation coefficient between two interaction frequency (IF) matrices (see Materials and Methods in the final writeup and Yang, et al, Genome Research, 2017).
+`CompSCC.m` calculates the stratum-adjusted correlation coefficient between two interaction frequency (IF) matrices (see Yang, et al, Genome Research, 2017).
 `PlotHeatMap.m` visualizes IF matrices as heat maps.
 `plotIFTriangles.m` simultaneously plots two IF matrix heat maps: one in the upper triangular portion of the plot and the second in the lower triangular portion.
 `CompareIFs.m` uses the three previous files to run a full comparison between two IF matrices.